Redstonneur1256/Northstar-Redux/README.md

 ### Known issues:
 - Blocks are invisible when flywheel is off.
 Current solution: enable flywheel with `/flywheel backend flywheel:instancing` or `/flywheel backend flywheel:indirect`.
 - Not all entities might be affected by custom gravity (e.g. falling blocks).
-- Sky is missing stars and showing clouds on planets other than earth.

 ### Planned:
 - 1.21.1